AmbireTech/adex-protocol/components/validator-stack.md

 Each campaign has a total budget, and the minimum/maximum amounts that the advertiser is willing to pay per impression.

-Other than that, the advertiser may adjust the amount that they want to pay dynamically, as well as targeting rules, during the course of the campaign.
-They may also adjust the amount for each individual publisher through the targeting rules.
+Other than that, the advertiser may adjust the amount that they want to pay dynamically, as well as [`Targeting rules`][Targeting and Bidding], during the course of the campaign.
+They may also adjust the amount for each individual publisher through the [`Targeting rules`][Targeting and Bidding].
 This is done by sending a validator message (`UPDATE_TARGETING`) to both validators.

 ## DB structure